tvooo/thesis/Exploration.md

 # Exploration {#exploration}

 Following the research framework, this chapter presents the exploration phase of the design process.
-Through an initial survey and a sequence of interviews, a whole range of problems is explored before a single problem, scope, is put into focus.
+Through an initial survey and a sequence of interviews, a whole range of problems is explored.
+Finally, the problem of scope is put into focus for this thesis.

-## Survey & Interviews

 To form a general understanding of how IDEs and some of their specific features are used, an online survey targeted towards professional developers was created.
 The survey ran in April 2014 over the course of two weeks and yielded answers from 45 participants.